I. Business Involvements

 Hunter Bell Designs (private)

-RedEnvelope (public, NASDAQ) Executive Chairman; Nominating & Governance committee
+RedEnvelope (public, NASDAQ) Executive Chairman; Nominating & Governance committe

 Smith & Hawken (public company subsidiary) Chairman